Linzee/cacheviz/README.md

 ## Inspiration

-I fancied idea of visualizing events with time-stamps concerning some local area.
-I tried to find such source ___ and I choose Geocaching ___ it is accesed quite easily.
-That's why I choose this data source.
+I fancied idea of visualizing events (described by timestamp, location and some parameters) concerning some local area (Like Czech republic or Brno).
+I tried to find such source data and in the end I choose Geocaching because it can be quite easily accessed and contains a lot of events.

+## Interaction

+- Dragging on map selects rectangular area of caches to display in filters and timeline.
+- Use shift-drag to navigate map and shift-scroll to zoom.
+- Dragging on a timeline filters logs range (only caches with some logs in this range are then displayed on map).
+- Clicking on columns of histograms filters caches by their particular type, size, difficulty and terrain.
+Multiple columns can be selected by shift-clicking.
+- It is possible to display individual caches, heatmap, or both.

 ## Data